 It’s the Only Way to Be

-The grotesque levels of income equality in the world coupled with massive unemployment are going to create a flash point.
+The grotesque levels of income inequality in the world coupled with massive unemployment are going to create a flashpoint.
 I don’t think it will start here.
 People like to complain about how apathetic Americans are when it comes to taking to the streets to foster change, but I don’t think that’s true.

 The Civil Rights movement and more recent things like the Million Man and the Women’s March prove otherwise.
 It’s just that we are so big and spread out.
 Marseille, all the way in the southern part of France is only about 400 miles from the capital, Paris.
 An easy drive and an easier train ride.

 It would take much longer to get from LA to DC.
 So when Americans protest, we can’t all march on the capital.
 Tens of millions of us descending on DC would get someone’s attention, but it’s just not realistic.
 We can’t take a week’s vacation to make the trip.

 But if you have no job, you have no job to lose.
 And then the list of things you do have to lose becomes ever smaller.
 And when you have nothing left to lose… So maybe that’s what it will take for things to descend into anarchy.